shadowfaxthewhitehorse/powerbivizs/C__series/README.md

 #
 This folder C__series is for storing the visualizations associated with a visualization project.

-The data pertains to a church and involves church attendance data.
+The data pertains to a client that wanted to prepare visualizations pertaining to Church Attendance Data.